 If presented with an unexpected or "hostile" question while on camera, try not to reflect anger or annoyance with your voice.
 Simply say you are not prepared to answer the question at this time, or indicate the question is not in your area of scholarly expertise.
 Avoid the phrase “no comment;” it has become associated with guilt.

 Additional media training is available on request.
-For more information contact the Office of Marketing and Communications at firstname.lastname@example.org or 202-319-5600.
+For more information contact the Division of University Communications at firstname.lastname@example.org or 202-319-5600.